HOW TO BECOME A CPLC PARTNER

 To achieve these goals, leadership is needed to guide policy design and implementation, and to make the case for establishing an effective price on carbon.
 By joining the Coalition, partners work together to:

-Provide input on establishing and advocating for successful carbon pricing.
-By contributing towards the development and uptake of key knowledge products and sharing lessons learned.
+Provide input on establishing and advocating for successful carbon pricing initiatives by contributing towards the development and dissemination of key knowledge products and sharing lessons learned.

-Engage with other businesses and policy makers and participate in multi-stakeholder dialogues to help work toward carbon pricing policies that attract and mobilize low-carbon investments and spur innovation.
+Engage with other public and private sector stakeholders, and participate in multilateral dialogues to accelerate the uptake of carbon pricing policies that mobilize low-carbon investments and spur innovation.

 For businesses, demonstrate leadership by setting an internal carbon price, where appropriate, and reporting on progress.

-Provide input on key knowledge products and analysis to provide the evidence base for carbon pricing.
+Provide input on key knowledge products and analysis to strengthen the evidence base for carbon pricing.

 Coalition partners agree to advance the carbon pricing agenda by working with each other towards the long-term objective of a carbon price applied throughout the global economy by: